 There are a number of separate factors at work in the knowledge-based society.
 The first is the continuing development of new knowledge, making it difficult to compress all students need to know within the limited time span of a post-secondary program or course.
 This means helping students to manage knowledge – how to find, analyze, evaluate, and apply knowledge as it constantly shifts and grows.

-To put this is context, between 2003 and 2016 the number of academic papers published worldwide doubled and have doubled again between 2016 and 2020.
+To put this in context, between 2003 and 2016 the number of academic papers published worldwide doubled and doubled again between 2016 and 2020.
 There are now over 1.8 million scientific papers published annually in over 28,000 journals.
 India alone published over 136,000 science and engineering papers in 2018 and the rate of Indian publications is growing at close to 11% per annum.

 The second factor is the increased emphasis on applying knowledge to meet the demands of 21st-century society, using skills such as critical thinking, independent learning, the use of relevant information technology, software, and data within a discipline, and entrepreneurialism.
 The development of such skills requires active learning in rich and complex environments, with plenty of opportunities to develop, apply, assess and practice such skills.